hhappy06/TFFileStreamReader/README.md

 # TFFileStreamReader
-My pratice about read data from tensorflow file sream
+My pratice about reading data using tensorflow file sream

 ##Use
 One could test it by